 Fighting Mold In Your Smoker Or Grill

 That's because mold loves moisture and grease.
-You can prevent this by burning and scraping off grease periodically.
 When you are done with a cook, superheat your cooker.
-Add fresh coal if necessay.
-Burn off food residue.
+Add fresh coal if necessary.
+Burn off all that food residue.
+Scrape grease off the interior with a plastic putty knife regularly, especially if you don't plan to use it for a while.
 Store your cooker with the vents open and in a dry place so moist air is not trapped inside.
-And degrease the interior regularly, especially if you don't plan to use it for a while.
+On the WSM, remove the side door.

-If you do get mold, here's what to do if your cooker is metal.
-If it is ceramic, do not use chlorine or solvents, and do not powerwash or use a metal scraper or a wire brush on the ceramic parts.
+If you do get mold, and you have a ceramic cooker, do not use chlorine or solvents, do not powerwash, and do not use a metal scraper or a wire brush on the ceramic parts.
 Heat is your only tool.
+If you have a grill or smoker made of metal and you have a mold infestation, here's what to do:

-1) Discard any charcoal, lava rocks, ceramic briquets, or other pourous materials.
+1) Discard any charcoal, lava rocks, ceramic briquets, or other porous materials.

-2) Fire it up as hot as possible to kill it and burn it off.
+2) Fire it up as hot as possible to kill it and burn off all grease and mold.
 Use a double load of charcoal.
-Do this first.
-If you try to scrape it off or powerwash it you might inhale a lot of spores and have an allergic reaction, and you will still have a lot of mold on the floor.
+If you try to scrape it off or powerwash first you might inhale a lot of spores and have an allergic reaction, and you will still have a lot of mold on the floor.

 4) Then wash everything down with soapy water.
-Then rinse throroughly.
+Then rinse thoroughly.

 5) Finally, fire it up one last time to burn off any mold, grease, and soap residue.
 You're now ready to cook.
 Click here to learn more about setting up your Weber Smokey Mountain, setting up your charcoal grill, and setting up your gas grill.